-You could opt for a dash or two of liquid smoke to add in additional smokiness, though it’s very dependent on the recipe at hand.
+One way to gain some of that smokiness: You could add a dash or two of liquid smoke to the flakes prior to using (and stir to combine).
+Though it’s very dependent on the recipe at hand.

 While not as popular as cayenne pepper powder or paprika, chipotle powder is coming into its own as a popular spice rack seasoning.
 It makes for an excellent substitution for chipotle chili flakes for most every use case (particularly dry recipes like dry rubs).

-Care should be taken on the amount used.
+So why isn’t this the #1 choice as a chipotle chili flakes substitute?
+Flakes and powders have different consistencies and also act very differently as additives to meals.
 It’s not a 1:1 ratio to chili pepper flakes as there will be more powder in a teaspoon than the coarser flakes.
-Keep in mind, too, that powder tends to permeate a dish more than flakes, simply due to the nature of powder.
+Powder also tends to permeate a dish more than flakes, simply due to the nature of powder.
 It mixes seamlessly into soups and salsas, and you’ll often find them spicier when you use chipotle powder over chipotle flakes due to this.
+If you go with this substitute, think through how a powder will react with your recipe.
+It could certainly change its overall flavor.

 You could ground chipotle chili flakes yourself by purchasing dried chipotle peppers and processing them into flakes yourself.
 To get the same coarse consistency as chipotle chili flakes, grind them in a spice grinder or food processor taking care to stop before they get to the powdery stage.